machine-gun-dg/faqtest/README.md

 <br>• REDIS Backbone: The region utilizes a REDIS database to facilitate data sharing among nodes.
 <br>• Hazelcast backbone: The region uses a Hazelcast cache for data sharing (experimental).

+### + TN3279 Gateway.
+What is it?
+**Description:** The TN3270 gateway is an optional component that converts the TN3270 protocol used by user terminals into TP requests.
+This allows users to continue using preferred 3270 terminals or emulators.
+<br>**Functionality:** Existing screen definitions (BMS/MFS maps) are automatically converted into internal JSON files during migration.
+The TN3270 gateway transforms this information back into native 3270 data streams over IP.
+<br>**Communication:** It exposes a TCP port for terminal connections and communicates with TP region nodes using HTTP REST requests.
+<br>**Scalability and Availability**: For scalability and availability, multiple TN3270 gateway nodes should be deployed.
+Workload can be distributed across these independent nodes using a Layer 4 load balancer (e.g., a LoadBalancer Kubernetes service).
+<br>**Configuration:** The TN3270 gateway must be configured to address the endpoint exposed by the Liber*TP NLB to ensure requests reach the Liber*TP region.
+Source includes a diagram showing Terminals connecting via TCP to TN3270 GWs, which connect via NLB to Liber*TP GWs, which connect via NLB to multiple Liber*TP nodes via HTTP.

+**Description:** NIB TP, also referred to as a "region," handles online transaction processing.
+It has two main components: Region Nodes and the Backbone.
+<br>**Region Nodes:** These nodes are responsible for running the moved mainframe applications.
+They are built with Spring and can operate in various environments:
+<br>• On regular physical servers or virtual machines (VMs), leveraging automatic scaling capabilities like GCP MIG, AWS ECS, and Azure VMSS.
+<br>• Containerized using technologies such as Kubernetes, OpenShift, Docker Compose, AWS ECS & EKS, GCP GKE & Cloud Run, and Azure ACI & AKS.
+<br>• Serverless on cloud functions like AWS Lambdas, Google Cloud Functions, and Azure Functions.
+<br>**The Backbone:** This component acts as the communication system that allows Region Nodes to share memory and resources.
+There are different backbone options:
+<br>• Embedded Backbone: A single Region Node operates independently, with no data sharing with other nodes.
+This is generally used in test or development environments.
+<br>• REDIS Backbone: The region utilizes a REDIS database to facilitate data sharing among nodes.
+<br>• Hazelcast backbone: The region uses a Hazelcast cache for data sharing (experimental).

 ### + How is the transactional monitor configuration captured / migrated (e.g. CICS CSD config file)?
 Each CICS region (called Supernaut Region) is configured using the CSD files configuration from the mainframe.